MattRonan/StackPedal/README.md

 Run job1 to cut out the higher level button stacks.

-Run job2 to cutout plastic presser panels.
+Run job2 to cut out plastic presser panels.
 1.5mm thick ABS plastic is ideal.
 Thicker and it may not flex right, but thinner and it may flex too much.

-Run job3 to cutout the plastic top cover panel and the usb panel
+Run job3 to cut out the plastic top cover panel and the usb panel

 **By Hand Method:**

 This requires a little more elbow grease than the cnc method but it's how I made the first prototype, which only took a few hours.
 Print a template and use it to mark your parts.
-Carefully saw everything out and route the pockets and wire tracks.
+Carefully saw everything out and route the pockets and wire tracks with a Dremel.
 A trick for getting accurate depths by hand is to snap a drill bit in half so its short enough to stick only a few mm out of the chuck of a hand drill, and then set it to the exact depth you want for a given section.
 Then just quickly sink a bunch of holes in that area.
 Now when you dremel, you just need to erase the holes and you'll end up with a relatively even and correct depth.
 It may help to glue up the button stacks before routing (see photos below) so that you have a bigger object which is easier to clamp down.

 For cutting out the plastic panels, scissors or shears work fine.

 **Both Methods:**

-You now should have all your wooden parts cut and routed.
+You now should have all your wooden parts cut and routed:

-All wooden parts for a 3-stack pedal ready for gluing:
 ![AllWoodenParts](https://user-images.githubusercontent.com/11184076/194709312-8ccc57ca-bd32-420a-b293-44cc3b8276b4.jpg)

-Stacks glued to base:
+You want to glue up the stacks according to your design:

 ![gluedStacks](https://user-images.githubusercontent.com/11184076/194709350-ee8aec3d-d0d6-4c07-8790-e6ef6b2a4e07.jpg)

 The next step is to connect the higher level wire tracks to the tracks routed in the base by drilling diagonally down to create a tunnel.
 Typically a 1/8 bit works well for most wires:

 ![DrillChannelBetweenStackAndBase](https://user-images.githubusercontent.com/11184076/194709375-d7ec4cb2-669f-4f45-b680-b4775ba5ba58.jpg)

+If you are going to stain/seal the pedal, now is the time to do it.

 ### Wiring and Finishing the Pedal